Nnadozieomeonu/adidas-technical-code-challange/README.md

 ![alt adidas](https://github.com/Nnadozieomeonu/lacecart/blob/master/image001.jpg?raw=true)

-This are my notes on  how to set up the under listed service, technology for testing, my microservice architecture comprises of the below microservice services.
+These are my notes on  how to set up the under listed service, technology for testing, my microservice architecture comprises the below microservice services.

 [Spring-boot Framework](http://start.spring.io).

 This was the ORM Used.

 [Eureka Discovery Service](http://start.spring.io).